ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 ### Angular Elements

-One area where I see a lot of benefits though are Angular Elements.
+One area where I see a lot of benefits as well are Angular Elements.
 It would simplify the usage of Angular Elements and reduce the bundle size.

 ## Be ready for a zone-less future 👩‍🚀